Home » About Commission » Mission Statement

 Free, Confidential HIV Rapid Testing.
 Results obtained in minutes.
 Pre and post test counseling session.

-A peer and network based intervention targeting gay and bisexual men in the New York metro area.
+Mpowerment Project: A peer and network based intervention targeting gay and bisexual men in NYC.
+Oasis Wellness Center

 National Latino AIDS Awareness Day promotes HIV testing and prevention education nationwide.